bploetz/versionist/README.markdown

 `versionist:copy_api_version` - copies an existing API version to a new API version.
 This will do the following:

-- Copy all existing routes in config/routes.rb from the old API version to routes for the new API version in config/routes.rb
+- Copy all existing routes in config/routes.rb from the old API version to routes for the new API version in config/routes.rb (see note below)
 - Copy all existing controllers and tests from the old API version to the new API version
 - Copy all existing presenters and tests from the old API version to the new API version
 - Copy all documentation from the old API version to the new API version

+*Note*: routes can only be copied with Ruby 1.9 and above, as this feature relies on Ripper which is only available in stdlib in Ruby 1.9 and above.
+Outside of routes copying, the other copy steps will work just fine in Ruby 1.8.

 Usage